 Data speeds are always capped at 5mbps, and all data usage is always subject to network management.
 Video is reduced to 420p resolution as well (DVD quality).

-Visible also does not include any international calling, texting, or data usage - including use in our friendly neighbors to the North and South - Canada or Mexico.
+Visible does not include any international calling, texting, or data usage - including use in our friendly neighbors to the North and South - Canada or Mexico.

 Video version of this story: